mrmu/mu-forms/README.md

 4. Fill fields settings.

 ### Frontend Form
+1. Use shortcode [muform slug=mu-form-slug] to display form.
 1. Please build the frontend data validation by yourself.
 2. Please use document.do_muform_submit('your_muform', callback(result, response){...}) to submit form data to admin and get responses.
 For example, if the form class is "muform":